Paris in January 2023 – Quick Guide by a Local

 Galette des Rois

-The Galette des Rois is a cake traditionally made and consumed in most of France on the occasion of the Epiphany, a Christian festival that celebrates the visit of the three wise men to the baby Jesus.
-Because the Epiphany is not a holiday in France, the Galette des Rois is eaten on the closest Sunday to 6h of January.
+The Galette des Rois is a cake traditionally made and consumed in most of France on the occasion of the Epiphany.
+This Christian festival celebrates the visit of the three wise men to the baby Jesus.
+Because the Epiphany is not a holiday in France, the Galette des Rois is eaten on the closest Sunday to 6 January (this year, on 7 January).

 Traditionally, we eat a piece of galette with family, friends, or even at work (there’s always somebody who brings a galette in the office), and you should definitely try one!

-Despite the tradition to eat it for the Epiphany, bakeries start proposing galettes from Christmas until mid-January, so many people end up eating many slices of (very) caloric galettes for a week or two.
+Despite the tradition of eating it for the Epiphany, bakeries start proposing galettes from Christmas until mid-January, so many people end up eating many slices of (very) caloric galettes for a week or two.

 Parc Asterix - Paris